DeeNewcum/FlowFree/README.md

+## Similar games

+The game is known by the names "[Numberlink](http://en.wikipedia.org/wiki/Numberlink)" and "Flow Free".
+"Puzzleland Park" is a similar puzzle.

 ## Permutations

 The solution space can be viewed as a grid of arrows.
-For example, for a 4x4 board:
+For example, for a 5x5 board:

 <table>
 <tr><td>↓<td>→<td>↓<td>→<td>←